volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

   // One of the arguments from this list "do_not_advertise advertise_on_public_default_vip advertise_on_public advertise_custom" must be set
   do_not_advertise = true

-  // One of the arguments from this list "js_challenge captcha_challenge policy_based_challenge no_challenge" must be set
+  // One of the arguments from this list "no_challenge js_challenge captcha_challenge policy_based_challenge" must be set
   no_challenge = true

   domains = ["www.foo.com"]

-  // One of the arguments from this list "round_robin least_active random source_ip_stickiness cookie_stickiness ring_hash" must be set
+  // One of the arguments from this list "least_active random source_ip_stickiness cookie_stickiness ring_hash round_robin" must be set
   round_robin = true

-  // One of the arguments from this list "https_auto_cert https http" must be set
+  // One of the arguments from this list "http https_auto_cert https" must be set

   http {
     dns_volterra_managed = true